ksenkowski/ksenkowski.github.io/_posts/game/2015-11-09-cos-cultures.markdown

 	<div class="span-6 col">
 			<p>The Alfar are descended from Nymed, the king of a people that sailed to the world from a distant land far to the west during the First Era.
 They brought darkness over the world for three days and three nights, where no star shined on the world.
 This brought them into conflict with the Jutun, with whom they fought until the gods defeated the Jutun and banished the Alfar to the Gloom.</p>
 			<p>The Gloom is said to be a sad dream of what the world will one day be.
 It sits on and perhaps next to the world, a gray and muted green mirror that relfects an endless melancholy.
 There the Alfar dwell, singing tragic dirges, laughing saddly, and trying to bring some light to their world by raising human children they have stolen.
 These children are treated like royalty, for they hope that one day these children raised as Alfar will break the curse of the gods and bring hope and happiness to their home.</p>
-			<p>The melancholy the Alfar have long elicited both fear and sympathy from humanity.
+			<p>The melancholy of the Alfar has long elicited both fear and sympathy from humanity.
 Banished to the Gloom they live side-by-side with Humanity, crossing over only to forward their alien plans.
-Pale skinned with solid black eyes, when they do so they can almost pass as human.
-Almost.</p>
+Pale skinned with solid black eyes, when they walk among people they can almost pass as human...</p>
+			<p>Almost.</p>
 			<h5>Names</h5>
 			<p>Naming Conventions</p>
 			<ul class="spaced-list unstyled">